 - Native auth provider

-- Neo4j provides a native auth provider that stores user and role information locally on disk.
+- Neo4j provides a native auth provider that stores user and role information in the

 - LDAP auth provider